intel/intel-xpu-backend-for-triton/scripts/compare-ci-runs/README.md

 ### Evaluation Mode

-The local mode can be used by adding the `-e`/`--eval-only` option.
+The evaluation mode can be used by adding the `-e`/`--eval-only` option.

 In this mode, the script skips the first two steps from above and assumes that the pre-processed data is stored in